 - Makes about 2 1/2 to 3 cups adobo sauce.
 Use in any Mexican dish you prefer or add chipotle chiles (See below) and keep in an airtight container and refrigerate.

-If Adding Freshly Smoked Chipotle Peppers (not dried yet)
+If Using Freshly Smoked Chipotle Peppers (not dried yet):

-- Add freshly smoked peppers directly to the adobo sauce.
-Simmer for another 10 minutes.
+- Add freshly smoked peppers directly to the Adobo Sauce AFTER Step 3.
+Simmer in Adobo Sauce for another 10 minutes.
 Let cool completely and store in an airtight container in the refrigerator.

 - You can substitute ancho chile powder for regular chile powder.